Can I prove my contract is outside IR35?

 One of the most important aspects of substitution is that your company remains in the contractual chain.
 This means being responsible for the substitute, including the payment of the substitute’s fees.

 If your company does appoint a substitute, ensure that all your contractual requirements are shown in the agreements with your substitute.
-For example, if your company is required to have Professional Indemnity of £2 million, ensure that your substitute has the same level of cover.
+For example, if your company is required to have Professional Indemnity insurance of £2 million, ensure that your substitute has the same level of cover.
 If your company is required to fix faulty work at its own cost, make sure the same clause is in your contract with the substitute.

 While we do not often see substitution in action, from an IR35 perspective, simply having the right to substitute is just as important.